BonyManjarawala/-StudentAdmissionSQLiteApp/README.md

 # -StudentAdmissionSQLiteApp

-It's a simple Student Admission Application ,with SQLite
+It is a simple Student Admission Application ,with SQLite

 UIElements